| |

 Book accommodations in or near Bukchon Hanok Village here.

 The question is whether any will remain at all, given the pressure of population growth.
-I don’t know anything about local politics or decision-making about preservation of older buildings, but from outward appearances, looking down on it from my hotel room, it seemed to me that the Ikseon-dong Hanok Area is probably doomed.
+I don’t know anything about local politics or decision-making about preservation of older buildings, but from outward appearances, looking down on it from my hotel room, I feared that the Ikseon-dong Hanok Area might be doomed, yet it is still there, years later.
 Bukchon, on the other hand, will remain, but I fear it will increasingly become a disneyfied version of old Korea.

 What do you think?
 Should old neighborhoods always be preserved?
 How do you preserve a neighborhood without it becoming just a re-creation of its former self?